Stefansson Island

 Stefansson Island is an uninhabited island in the Arctic Archipelago in the Kitikmeot Region of Nunavut, Canada.
-It has a total area of 4463 km2, making it the 128th largest island in the world, and Canada's 27th largest island.
+It has a total area of 4,490.11 km2, making it the 126th largest island in the world, and Canada's 27th largest island.
 The island is located in Viscount Melville Sound, with M'Clintock Channel to the east.
-It lies just off Victoria Island's Storkerson Peninsula, separated by the Goldsmith Channel.
+It lies just off Storkerson Peninsula on Victoria Island, separated by the Goldsmith Channel.
 Stefansson Island's highest mount is 256 m.